Practice making inferences with pictures.

 You can also make this worksheet more sustainable for your small reading groups!
 Print a few copies on cardstock and slip them into dry-erase sleeves.
 Students can record their answers with a dry-erase marker, then erase and reuse.

 Before You Download

-Use the dropdown icon on the Download button to choose between the PDF or Google Slides version of this resource.
+Use the Download button to download the PDF version of this resource.
 An answer key is also included with this download.

 This resource was made in collaboration with Kelli Goffredi, a teacher in Texas and a Teach Starter Collaborator.

 Don’t stop there!
 We’ve got more inference practice resources we know your students will love: